Maison des Tanneurs, the most traditional cuisine

 At the La Quille wine bar, in the city of Mulhouse, I was also surprised, this time by the wide variety of typical Alsace tapas, which I had already experienced in Strasbourg.
 The La Quille wine bar is a place where you can have an informal lunch or dinner based on these little mouthfuls, with cooked meats and cheeses playing a prominent role.
 And all accompanied by the ever-present Alsatian wines I liked so much and that left me with such lovely memories.

-Restaurant La Quille
+Restaurant La Quille (External link)

 10 rue de la Moselle, Mulhouse